codefellows/javascript_da_gitbook/client_side/README.md

 What it is and what it do.
 ### Web Components
 JSX based web components using React.
-### Architecture
+### Flux
-Creating full client side apps using React.
-Not sure if this will cover Backbone and React, React/Flux or some other combo yet.
+Creating full client side apps using React, using a Flux style architecture.
 ### Testing
 Effective testing using jasmine and the React mocking plugins.
 ## Auth/Auth